larryhastings/correlate/README.md

     Y: CBA
     Z: ACB

-Gail-Shipley handles this situation with aplomb.
+Gail-Shapley handles this situation with aplomb.
 Does **correlate**?
 The answer is... this arrangement of constraints just can't *happen* with **correlate**, because it uses scores to establish its preferences, and the scores are symmetric.
 There are nine possible pairings with those six values.
 It's impossible to assign a unique score to each of those nine pairings such that the preferences of each value match those constraints.